FOSSCODY-1/S.T.S.Muthumala/README.md

 	Go File -> Scientific of press CTRL+C
 	Enter your value and press the key which you want to find the answer.
 	Don’t press the button before you enter the value.

-	And also you can select the RADIAN and DEGREE option to calculate trigonometric values.
+	Do you want to find power of a number.
+		First enter the value and press "x^y BUTTON".
+Then enter the power of the number and press "x^y ans BUTTON".

  #### Converter
 	First Select the option(Length, Mass, Temperature)
 	Then, Select the units in this two combo boxes.
-	Enter the value you need to convert in the top display and press CONVERT BUTTON to get the value.
+	Enter the value you need to convert in the first display and press CONVERT BUTTON to get the value.
 You can see converted unit in the second display.
 	Press RESET BUTTON to clear the displays.
  #### Graphs
 	Go to File -> Graph or Press CTRL+G

 	### How to contribute ?

      Step 1: Set up a working copy on your computer Firstly you need a local fork of the the project, so go ahead and press the “fork” button in GitHub.